 For text content, this is easy to do.
 For images and videos, however, more work is involved.
 For posts with videos and images, use keywords in the title, headings and topic introduction or summary.
 Keywords should also be inserted into the ALT tags, file names and meta descriptions.

 9. Test, analyze and improve.

-Regular analysis of your content will enable you to see the patterns in what content clicks with your audience.
-You can then use this as inspiration for additional content ideas.
+Regular analysis will enable you to see which content actually matters to your audience.
+You can then use this as inspiration for additional content marketing ideas.
 Then, when you see what works, you will also see the kind of content that doesn’t work.

 If your content isn’t as effective as you’d like it to be, some revamping and revising of your content strategy may be in order.
 Knowing where your content is falling short will equip you to make the necessary improvements.

-Your content marketing strategy can take many forms, and your company goals and your audience will play the biggest parts in dictating your tactics.
+Your content marketing strategy can take many forms.
+Your company brand, personality and voice, combined with what your audience finds important, will play the biggest parts in dictating your tactics.